Pla ra: Process

-There are differing methods to produce pla ra.
-One method holds that there are two phases for making pla ra.
+The methods to produce pla ra can differ.
+One method has two phases for making it.
 The first phase is to ferment fish with salt until it is softer, and the next phase is to ferment it with rice bran or roasted rice powder for its scent and flavor.
-A second approach is to ferment the fish with salt and coarsely pounded, toasted, raw glutinous rice for at least six months.
+A second approach is to ferment the fish with salt and coarsely pounded, toasted, raw, glutinous rice for at least six months.

 The process starts with cutting the fish into small pieces and fermenting it with salt.
 After 24 hours, the fish is arranged in a container (mostly a pot) until it is tightly packed and filled with salt water afterwards.
 The container is sealed for three months.
-After three months, a first stage pla ra will be mixed with rice bran or roasted rice powder.
-Then, it will be rearranged in the container and sealed for two months or more.
+After three months, a first-stage pla ra us mixed with rice bran or roasted rice powder.
+Then, it is rearranged in the container and sealed for two months or more.

-In 2018, the Thai Ministry of Agriculture published regulations to ensure the quality and hygiene of commercially-made pla ra.
+In 2018, the Thai Ministry of Agriculture published regulations to ensure the quality and hygiene of commercially made pla ra.

 Dishes

 Pla ra is usually eaten raw or as a chilli fish sauce (nam phrik pla ra).
 This dish is made of roasted green pepper, garlic, shallots, and boiled fish meat.
 All of these ingredients are ground together.
 Then boiled fermented fish liquid, fish sauce, and lime juice are added to the mixture.
 It is used as a side dish for dipping vegetables or eaten with rice.
-Pla ra can also be processed into a powder by baking it with some spices until it is dry and the grinding it all together.
-Nam phrik pla ra and Pla ra song krueng or lon pla ra are common in Thailand's Central Region.
+Pla ra can also be processed into a powder by baking it with some spices until it is dry and then grinding it all together.
+Nam phrik pla ra and pla ra song krueng or lon pla ra are common in Thailand's Central Region.